Kweller’s Hunter Prep Classes Start September 6, 2o18!

 Why us?
 Kweller Prep is an established supplemental education program with a 15-year record of success.
 In 2017, our program produced 33 Hunter High School acceptances, nearly twice of any competitor.
-Update (9/8/17): The 2017 cut off scores (to take the January 5, 2018 Hunter test) are 350 ELA and 355 Math
+Update (9/8/17): The 2017 cut off scores (to take the January 5, 2018 Hunter test) were 350 ELA and 355 Math

 Queens Location Signup